David Chiu

 To prove that you have logged in successfully:

 2. Commited and pushed your git repository.
-Make sure your repo is public.
+Make sure your github repo is public so I can access it for grading.

 Credits